Draining the neglected swamp like pool

 While I was at it, I replaced the out of code sump guard with an anti-vortex safety guard.

 Now it was time to rack up a couple of hundred dollars of water usage.
-Filling a 20,000 gallon pool with a garden hose took a day or two.
+Filling a 20,000 gallon pool with a garden hose took about 2 days.

 There was finally enough water to run the filter.
 That was totally unnecessary but it looked cool.